 Top Tip 1: Get organised for unexpected guests dropping in, by making these in advance and freezing.
 As needed, grab from the freezer and reheat!

 Everything you need is shown in the photo below.
-The recipe card at the bottom of the post has the exact measurements and more detailed instructions.
+Please refer to the printable recipe card for exact measurements and more detailed instructions.

 - Pork sausages: my preference for these is plain pork sausages.
 We are adding our own seasoning, so the most basic standard sausages will do the trick.

 - Pork mince (ground pork): readily available in the butcher's section of the supermarket.
 It works well in stir fry's, rissoles and spaghetti recipes.